- Is there a trial version of Add2Exchange?

 Exchange migrations are a complex topic.
 See this section of the guide for details on the process.

 DidItBetter sells a separate add on tool to assist in this process, the Recovery and Migration Manager (RMM).
 RMM manages the process of relocating relationship and synchronization data to a new server.
+If you purchased a value bundle, this tool was included.

 If you only have a few relationships, however, you may not have need for this tool.
 This option is to simply delete all of your relationships, removing the synchronized copies before you update Exchange.
 Once Exchange has been updated, you then install Add2Exchange and configure Add2Exchange manually to have the same relationships as it had before.